nedobylskiy/one-million-forks/README.md

 ## Our last 10 forkers:

-- 💫 Become a first 10 forker! 💫
+- 💫 Become a first of the 10 forkers! 💫

 ## Why Fork?
 Forking this repository is a fun way to be part of a global community.
 Each fork represents a unique individual who has joined in on this quirky project.
 Plus, it's a great conversation starter!

 ## Milestones

+- No milestones yet.
+Be the first to set one!

 ## EOF